Ariel Castro kidnappings: Captivity

 On Christmas Day 2006, Castro allegedly ordered Knight to assist in the birth of Berry's child, which took place in a small inflatable swimming pool, and threatened to kill her if the baby did not survive.
 At one point, the baby stopped breathing, but Knight was able to resuscitate her.
 Castro occasionally took Berry's daughter out of the house, including to visit his mother; she called him "daddy" and Castro's mother "grandmother".
 In 2013, he showed one of his adult daughters a picture of the child and said that she was his girlfriend's daughter from a previous relationship; he had told others that she was his granddaughter.
 Berry taught her daughter how to read and write.

 According to a statement from the CPD, officers visited Castro's home only once following the kidnappings to discuss an unrelated incident.
 Castro did not appear to be home at the time and was later interviewed elsewhere.
-Neighbors have said that they called the police about suspicious activity observed at the home, but police claim that they have no record of any such calls.
+Neighbors stated that they had called the police about suspicious activity observed at the home, but police claim that they have no record of any such calls.
 Castro's son Anthony reported that there were certain areas of the house that were locked and inaccessible.
 He also mentioned an occasion three weeks before the women's escape when Castro asked him if Berry would ever be found.
 Anthony said that he told Castro that Berry was likely dead, to which Castro responded: "Really?
 You think so?"

 NBC affiliate WKYC reported that Castro recalled each of the three abductions in great detail during his interrogation and indicated that they were unplanned crimes of opportunity.
 According to WKYC's sources, Castro did not have an "exit plan" and believed that he would eventually be caught.
 He referred to himself as "coldblooded" and a sex addict.
 Police found a suicide note in the house in which he discussed the abductions and wrote that his money and possessions should be given to the kidnapped women if he were caught.